bpanel-org/bpanel/README.md

 These checks are done in `bcoin-init.js` which is run by the bpanel/bcoin image that is used to create the `bcoin` container and sets up a node based on the configs described above.
-Setup scripts will also be passed the bcoin node object that has been created so the scripts have access to the node being started at run time.
+Setup scripts are passed the bcoin node object that has been created so the scripts have access to the node being started at run time as well as the relevant configs.

+Example setup scripts can be found in the `/scripts` directory (`funded-dummy-wallets.js` and `setup-coinbase-address.js`).

 ### Persistent DBs
 By default, the bcoin and wallet DBs persist in `~/.bcoin`.